Sarepta surges after FDA panel backs Duchenne gene therapy

 Top FDA official Peter Marks said in March the regulator is moving to encourage the use of disease-related biomarkers that may predict efficacy for gene therapies for diseases with small patient populations rather than waiting for definitive proof of patient benefit.

-The FDA, which often follows the advice of its expert advisers, is slated to make a decision on accelerated approval by May 29.
+The FDA, often follows the advice of its expert advisers but is not obligated to do so, is slated to make a decision on accelerated approval by May 29.

 "There was little chance the vote would have been positive if not for the engagement by patient advocates during the whole development and review process," William Blair analyst Tim Lugo said in a note on Monday, describing the close nature of Friday's voting.